 Webinar presenters are responsible for obtaining copyright clearance on any materials presented and/or distributed.
 For instance, please do not copy figures from non-AMS journal articles or images from the Web without obtaining permission to use them.

 To maintain a high quality of webinar offerings, evaluations from participants are needed that identify not only what is successful, but any unmet needs and areas for improvement as well.
-By default, GoToWebinar will launch a questionnaire after the webinar concludes that contains the following default questions:
+By default, the webinar platform will launch a questionnaire after the webinar concludes that contains the following default questions: